GeorgiNedyalkov/cs-at-home/the_primagen_course/README.md

 _Introduction to Algorithms_

 _For Programmers Who Don't Know How To DataStructure and Would like to do other things well too_

+### Linked Lists

+Node based data structure.

+- Singly Linked lists
+- Doubly Linked lists

+Each node points to the next node.

+The first element is called the head.